 4% of the residential waste in our concrete jungle actually comes from yards and green spaces.
 If you’re lucky enough to have a patch of grass, leave it on the lawn after mowing.
 Collect fall leaves for compost and be sure to contact the Parks Department for proper removal of any tree prunings and other organic woody debris if you live in Brooklyn, Manhattan, Queens or Staten Island.

 Why let your food scraps go to waste?
 There are several local programs offering composting to turn your coffee grounds, vegetable trimmings and other organic materials into “black gold” to fertilize flowers, vegetables and trees sans harmful chemicals.
-25 of GrowNYC's Greenmarkets now accept residential kitchen scraps for composting.
+35 of GrowNYC's Greenmarkets now accept residential kitchen scraps for composting.
 Click here to find other community drop-off sites.
-You can also learn to make your own compost at home.
-Visit NYC WasteLess for more resources.
+You may be eligble for Department of Sanitation curbside organics collection, or you can learn to make your own compost at home.

 For food that is still edible, check out this handy interactive map from the NYC Coalition Against Hunger to find a soup kitchen or food pantry near you.
 Large volumes of canned food can be donated through the Food Bank for NYC.
 Contact City Harvest for information on donating large amounts of fresh, perishable and prepared food.